 - Muxing and demuxing refers to the writing and reading of audio and video streams into and from various container formats.

 Since Brightcove generally handles the complexity of creating renditions with codecs and formats appropriate to different platforms, browsers, and device apps, what concerns you most is what kinds of source videos we can transcode for you.

 Since Brightcove supports so many video input types, it is actually more helpful to talk about the formats we do not support.
 At the moment, there are only a few.
-The list below shows the formats not supported for Zencoder , the Video Cloud Upload module and Dynamic Ingest API .
-Note that if a format is not in included in the list below, you can assume it is supported.
+The list below shows the formats not supported by Zencoder , the Video Cloud Upload module and Dynamic Ingest API.
+Note that if a format is not included in the list below, you can assume it is supported.